 Brick Corner is a great place to come after a hike up Solomon’s Temple or a visit to Poole’s Cavern.
 And if you’ve got young kids, you can’t visit Buxton without a visit to the fantastic playground in the Pavilion Gardens.
 More ideas over on our guide for visiting Buxton with kids.

-Head to the Brick Corner Facebook Page for up-to-date information on Lego sessions and opening times.
-Please note that Brick Corner is closed on Sundays and Mondays.
+Head to the Brick Corner website for up-to-date information on Lego sessions and opening times.